nxp-mcuxpresso/rpmsg-lite/README.md

 |RL_ALLOW_CONSUMED_BUFFERS_NOTIFICATION        | (0)           | When enabled the opposite side is notified each time received buffers are consumed and put into the queue of available buffers.
 Enable this option in RPMsg-Lite to Linux configuration to allow unblocking of the Linux blocking send.
 The default value is 0 (RPMsg-Lite to RPMsg-Lite communication).    |
 |RL_ALLOW_CUSTOM_SHMEM_CONFIG  | (0)           | It allows to define custom shared memory configuration and replacing the shared memory related global settings from rpmsg_config.h This is useful when multiple instances are running in parallel but different shared memory arrangement (vring size & alignment, buffers size & count) is required.
 The default value is 0 (all RPMsg_Lite instances use the same shared memory arrangement as defined by common config macros). |
 |RL_ASSERT                     | see rpmsg_default_config.h | Assert implementation.    |

-## Contributing to the rpmsg-lite project
-We welcome and encourage the community to submit patches directly to the rpmsg-lite project placed on github.
-Contributing can be managed via pull-requests.
-Before a pull-request is created the code should be tested and properly formatted.

 ### How to format rpmsg-lite code
 To format code, use the application developed by Google, named *clang-format*.
 This tool is part of the [llvm](http://llvm.org/) project.
 Currently, the clang-format 10.0.0 version is used for rpmsg-lite.